paladinarcher/api-readme-template/README.md

 ## Installation and usage
 * How to connect

+### Swagger UI
+Swagger UI is already included in this repo.
+For detailed instructions on how to us UI within the project refer to https://idratherbewriting.com/learnapidoc/pubapis_swagger.html

 ### Running stable releases

  * running and stable releases info goes here